altocodenl/tagaway/qascript.md

 			- On sidebar left, click on any year semi-tag, but in this case, make sure there are tagged thumbnails.
 				- Title with 'x pictures' where 'x' is amount of thumbails available in this category.
 				- Below title, the 'year' semi-tag with a 'clock' icon with 'x' to its right.
-				- On sidebar left, only tags with positive results should be available.
+				- On sidebar left, only tags with positive results - for both location semi tags and tags - should be available.
 			- Click on a tag.
 				- Title with 'x pictures' where 'x' is amount of thumbails available in this category intersection (year ∩ tag).
 				- Below title, the 'year' semi-tag with a 'clock' icon with 'x' to its right, and the tag with its corresponding color, 'tag name' and with 'x' to its right.
-				- On sidebar left, only the year selected and tags with positive results to the intersection should be available.
+				- On sidebar left, only the year selected and tags - for both location semi tags and tags - with positive results to the intersection should be available.
 				- On sidebar left, the 'eye' icon must be visible next to the selected tag.
 			- Click on icon with 'x' on year below the title.
 			- Gallery should only display selected tag.
 				- Title with 'x pictures' where 'x' is amount of thumbails available for the selected tag.
 				- Below title, the tag with its corresponding color, 'tag name' and with 'x' to its right.
-				- On sidebar left, the years and tags with positive results should be available.
+				- On sidebar left, the years and tags  - for both location semi tags and tags - with positive results should be available.
 				- On sidebar left, the 'eye' icon must be visible next to the selected tag.
 			- Click on icon with 'x' on the tag below the title.
 			- Should be back to 'all pictures'.
 			- Select the same intersection as before.
 			- On sidebar left, click on the 'year' semi-tag.
 			- Gallery should only display selected tag.
-				- On sidebar left, the years and tags with positive results should be available.
+				- On sidebar left, the years and tags  - for both location semi tags and tags - with positive results should be available.
 				- On sidebar left, the 'eye' icon must be visible next to the selected tag.
 			- On sidebar left, select the same year as before.
 			- Gallery should display the category intersection (year ∩ tag).